-Instruction in advanced horsemanship skills including cues, lead changes, headset, side-pass, and pivots.
-Emphasis will be given to proper use of cues, legs, and seat during maneuvers; as well as proper training concepts and methods of working horses for specific performance areas.
+Instruction in advanced horsemanship skills including cues, lead changes, head-set, side-pass, and pivots.
 NCTC School horse and appropriate tack will be provided for use.
-Lab fees apply

 - Demonstrate a balanced seat and posture in all natural gaits

 - Maintain correct leads

 - Develop and utilize proper cues